AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+FApro shows an error message.
       Use case resumes at step 2.

-**Use case: Adding a client**

-**MSS**

-1. User add a new client by providing the necessary information including the person's name, phone number, email, address, optional tags, optional upcoming and optional upcoming.
-2. FAPro validates the provided information and adds the person to the address book.
-3. FAPro shows the client information in the list.
-    Use case ends.

 **Use case: Edit a client's info**

 **MSS**

-1. User edits an existing client's information in FAPro by providing the updated information.
+1. User requests to edit a specific client's information.
-2. FAPro validates the provided information and edits the information.
+2. FApro edits the client's client.
-3. FAPro shows the updated client information in the list.
+3. FApro shows the updated client information in the list.
     Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.
+    * 1a1.
+FApro shows an error message.
+      Use case resumes at step 1.

+* 1b.
+The information provided is invalid or incomplete.
+    * 1b1.
+FApro shows the error message and the correct format.
+      Use case resumes at step 1.

+* 1c.
+The updated client's name already exists in FApro.
+    * 1c1.
+FApro shows a message to let the user know about the duplicated entry.
+      Use case resumes at step 1.

 **Use case: Find a client by name**

 **MSS**

-1. User provides one or more keywords for the seach.
+1. User requests find clients with one or more keywords by name.
-2. FAPro performs a case-insensitive search for people whose names contain any of the provided keywords.
-3. FAPro returns a list of people matching at least one keyword.
-    Use case ends.
+2. FApro shows the filtered list of clients.

 **Use case: Viewing a client's profile**

 **MSS**

-1. User requests to list people
+1. User requests to list people.
-2. FAPro shows a list of people
+2. FApro shows a list of people.
-3. User requests to view the profile of the client in the list
+3. User requests to view the profile of the client in the list.
-4. FAPro shows the detailed profile of the client
+4. FApro shows the detailed profile of the client.
     Use case ends.

 **Extensions**